abelikoff/film-habibulina/README.md

   words than a query given (since the query will only have a handful of most important words).
 Therefore we don't want the number of unmatched words in the candidate quote to affect the score in a major way.
-We use it scaled down by 100 to break a tie when two quotes have a good match to query words.
+We use it scaled down by 1000 to break a tie when two quotes have a good match to query words.
 In this case a shorter quote would score slightly higher.

 The similarity score defined this way is a real number from 0 to 1 which is 1 for nearly exact match between two phrases.

+The algorithm is tuned using two parameters (both defined in `FuzzyMatchingEngine` class):

+* `WORD_SIMILARITY_THRESHOLD`: cut-off value for difference score that determines whether two words are similar or different.

+* `PHRASE_SIMILARITY_THRESHOLD`: we only report matches that have a similarity score higher than this value.

 ## Source data

-As a source data we used the text of plays from http://doslidy.kiev.ua/ .
+As a source data we used the text of plays from http://doslidy.org.ua .
 Most of the texts are HTML files (with little document structure), so the parser does its best trying to make sense from it.
 A couple of playes were available eslewhere as text documents, so the parser is capable of handling them as well.

 Although we tried to avoid modifying the source document, in several cases it was unavoidable, so for now one is advised to use the